AFTERWAKE/IRCBots/README.md

 #### theCount (python)
 - A legendary bot created by David Stidham.
 [Check out his github repo for his original source code](https://github.com/dstidham23/countBot)
 - Instructions are simple.
 At 8:30, 11:00, 1:30, and 4:00, theCount will start a counting game.
 You just keep counting until you reach the number theCount has chosen.
 For available commands, see [`IRCBots/theCount/README.md`](theCount/README.md)
+- theCount has a few extra commands outside of the regularly scheduled counting game